valentin-/payment-provider-unzer/README.md

 ```

 ## Important Configuration
-Please make sure that `serialize_precision` is set to a very high value, or even better to `-1` in order to prevent rounding issues with the heidelpay php sdk.
+Please make sure that `serialize_precision` is set to a very high value, or even better to `-1` in order to prevent rounding issues with the unzer sdk.
-For details also see https://docs.heidelpay.com/docs/installation#php-configuration
+For details also see https://docs.unzer.com/integrate/php-sdk/installation/#php-configuration